MrPrimate/ddb-adventure-muncher/README.md

 ## Known Issues

 * Most of the Handouts are un-named because it's hard to parse names - I'll be collecting naming suggestions at some point.
-* There are no small entries for pins on the map right now.
+* There are limited entries for pins on the map right now.
 * There are no actors placed on the scene right now.

 ## Current Scene Support